-ESS National Law or Policy Gap Measures to bridge the gap the EMCA in conserving habitats and biodiversity such as: The Forest Conservation and Management Act, 2016 Wildlife Conservation and Management Act, 2013 Water Act, 2016 ESS8: Cultural Heritage As described above in ESS6 the term Though natural and cultural The application of ESS8 To protect tangible and intangible cultural heritage from the adverse impacts of project activities and support its preservation.
+ESS National Law or Policy Gap Measures to bridge the gap the EMCA in conserving habitats and biodiversity such as: The Forest Conservation and Management Act, 2016 Wildlife Conservation and Management Act, 2013 Water Act, 2016 ESS8: Cultural Heritage As described above in ESS6 the term Though natural and cultural The application of ESS8 The Objectives of ESS 8 are: To protect tangible and intangible cultural heritage from the adverse impacts of project activities and support its preservation.
 To address cultural heritage as an integral aspect of sustainable development.
 To promote meaningful consultation with stakeholders regarding cultural heritage.
-To promote the equitable sharing of benefits from the use of cultural heritage.
-"Impact" is defined broadly by the EIA proclamation.
+To promote the equitable sharing of benefits from the use of cultural "Impact" is defined broadly by the EIA proclamation.
 The definition reflects the kind of adverse impacts a project proponent is required to assess which includes any change to the environment or to its component that may affect flora, fauna, natural or cultural heritage, or in general, subsequently alter environmental, social, economic or cultural conditions.
 Thus, EMCA has provisions by which it considers the issues of cultural resources. heritage is required to be included during the EIA process, the preparation of a Cultural Heritage Management Plan (CHMP) as indicated in the ESF is not required by the national EIA law. requirement for a CHMP is advisable when appropriate.
-Chance finds procedure has been provided in this ESMF, annex C to guide on protection of physical cultural resources.
-ESS9: Financial Intermediaries (FIs) FIs are required to develop and maintain, in the form of an Environmental and Social Management System (ESMS), effective The Kenyan financial sector is dominated by commercial banks, which constitute 65 percent of the financial sector assets.
-Frameworks and guidance are elective and mostly cover commercial banks.
-Apply ESS9 requirement for the GIF.
+Chance finds procedure has been provided in this ESMF, annex C to guide on protection of physical cultural resources. heritage.
+ESS9: Financial Intermediaries (FIs) The Kenyan financial sector is Frameworks and guidance are Apply ESS9 requirement for Fls are required to develop and maintain, in the form of an Environmental and Social Management System (ESMS), effective constitute 65 percent of the financial sector assets.
+22 commercial banks. the GIF.

-&lt;sup>22 Kenya Financial Stability Report, 2021
+22 Kenya Financial Stability Report, 2021

 ESS National Law or Policy Gap Measures to bridge the gap environmental and social systems, procedures and capacity for assessing, managing, and monitoring risks and impacts of subprojects, as well as managing overall portfolio risk in a responsible manner.
-The National Treasury issued an independently verified sovereign green bond framework, the Central Bank of Kenya issued climate risk guidance for banks , the Kenyan Banking Association issued guiding principles for sustainable finance, and KCB became the first Kenyan bank accredited by the Green Climate Fund.
-These frameworks and guidance require financial institution to carry out environmental and social assessment of potential investees.
+The National Treasury issued an independently verified sovereign green bond framework, the Central Bank of Kenya issued climate risk guidance for banks 23 , the Kenyan Banking Association issued guiding principles for sustainable finance, and KCB became the first Kenyan bank accredited by the Green Climate Fund. ^{24,25} These frameworks and guidance require financial institution to carry out environmental and social assessment of potential investees.
 ESS10: Stakeholder Engagement and Information Disclosure The Objectives of ESS 10 are: To establish a systematic approach to stakeholder engagement that will help borrowers to identify stakeholders and build and maintain a constructive relationship with them, project-affected parties.
 To assess the level of stakeholder interest and support for the project and to enable stakeholders' views to be Public participation is one of the national values contained in Article 10 of the Kenyan constitution.
 EMCA and EIA/EA regulations also requires public participation / consultation during EIA study process and public disclosure of EIA reports.
 Current practice also shows public consultations are carried during EIA studies and minutes of consultation produced.
 Incorporation of the views The stakeholder and public consultations requirement are focused on initial EIA study phase and do not continue throughout the project lifecycle as required by ESS10.
 Thus, preparation of the SEP is not required by EMCA.
 Establishing GRM to address public concerns is also not required by the EMCA.
 The application of ESS10 requirement for a SEP is advisable to continue engagement of stakeholders during project implementation and beyond when appropriate.

-&lt;sup>23 Central Bank of Kenya.
+23 Central Bank of Kenya.
 2021.
 "Guidance on Climate-related Risk Management".